TYPE DESIGN INFORMATION PAGE last updated on Thu Mar 23 10:44:30 EDT 2023

 In 2007, he added Hellenic Wide (after a 19th century ATF font), GiggleScript JF, Savoir Faire (after a handlettered slogan in 1940 for Chesterfield cigarettes), Lollipop.

 2009 additions: Cynthia June (calligraphic).

 Detroit-based designer and calligrapher.
-Designer of ITC Isbell (1981, with Richard Isbell; see here).
-Jerry has worked for over 50 years in Detroit, where he designed the lettering for Cadillac, and co-designed the ITC Isbell font.
-An anecdote from Susan Skarsgard: "At one point, Jerry saw an ad from Signature Software for having a font made out of one's handwriting for about 99 dollars.
+Designer of ITC Isbell (1980-1981) together with Dick Isbell.
+Jerry has worked for over 50 years in Detroit, where he designed the lettering for Cadillac.
+An anecdote from Susan Skarsgard: At one point, Jerry saw an ad from Signature Software for having a font made out of one's handwriting for about 99 dollars.
 Jerry sent in his "sample", and he received his font in the mail.
 Some time later, he noticed his own beautiful handwriting in a national ad campaign for Buick, and realized that Signature Software must have done something underhanded.
 Soooo, lucky Jerry cashed in from Buick.
-That font is now called Camelot."
+That font is now called Camelot.

 Jim Leszczynski (Mount Pleasant, MI) is pursuing a BFA in graphic design at Central Michigan University.
 Creator of Ministry (2011, Lost Type), a typeface for antique cars, phone numbers and anything deemed timeless.
 [Google] [More] ⦿

 Graphic Design student studying at University Milwaukee's Peck School of the Arts.
 Creator of the elegant display typeface Morse (2012).
 [Google] [More] ⦿

 Freelance designer in Traverse City, MI, who created a graffiti style caps typeface in 2012 called Alphadek.